Nexis-Network/homepage/content/docs/guides/stepzen.md

 ---
-title: Use StepZen with Exzo Network
+title: Use StepZen with Nexis Network
-subtitle: Learn how to use StepZen to build a GraphQL API for your Exzo Network database
+subtitle: Learn how to use StepZen to build a GraphQL API for your Nexis Network database
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2023-10-07T10:43:33.394Z'